EV-OD/nepaliDate/DOCUMENTATION.md

       ]
     }
     ```
     *   The `holiFest` array stores holiday and festival information.
-Each string typically starts with the BS day (Nepali numeral or '•') followed by the delimiter `_::_` and then the event description.
-Multiple events on the same day might be comma-separated within the description part.
+Each string is now formatted as `Day_::_Description`, where `Day` is the BS day (Nepali numeral or '•') and `Description` is the event text.
+Multiple events on the same day are comma-separated within the description part.
     *   `marriage` and `bratabandha` arrays list auspicious dates or a message indicating no such dates for the month.

 ### 5.10.
 Scraper Scripts (`scripts/`)